Day 26 – Interview Questions & Answers for Cyber Security Engineers

 • Strong Answer Outline:

-• Implement EDR/XDR to detect behavior.
+• Implement EDR / XDR to detect behaviour.

-• Apply least privilege and network segmentation.
+• Apply least privilege & network segmentation.

 • Ensure immutable backups tested regularly.